R-DESC/CORIOLIX_docs/docs/PAGES_settings.md

 The Account Management page allows administrators to manage CORIOLIX user accounts, assign permission levels, and control data access privileges.

+**Note:** This page is only accessible to CORIOLIX administrators.
 **Note:** These settings apply to CORIOLIX instances on both the ship and shore.

 ### Accessing Account Management

 1. From the main navigation menu, click **Settings** → **Account Management**
 2. The page shows two tables: Active Accounts and Inactive Accounts
-3. Account modifications require administrative privileges
+3. Account viewing and modifications require administrative privileges

 ### Active Accounts Table